-In accordance with the incoming GDPR regulations, we are obliged to retain documented evidence of individuals opting in to receive communications from us, either electronically, on paper or face to face.
+In accordance with GDPR regulations, we are obliged to retain documented evidence of individuals opting in to receive communications from us, either electronically, on paper or face to face.
 This data is filed in our supporter database and cloud storage system and/or paper filing system, depending on the manner in which the individual opted in.

 We also like to have your details so that we can contact you to say thank you!

 Google Analytics – we use this tool to understand how the site is being used in order to improve it for our users by making it easier to use and more accessible.
 User data is all anonymous.

 Bit.ly - We sometimes use a short tracking code on links we send out in email newsletters, on pages on our website and post on social networks.
 We cannot use this to identify people personally.
 It is used to understand how people share and respond to our communications to help us improve them.

 External web content

 Sometimes we embed content from external sources on our website.
 The most common kind of content embedded on the site are videos from YouTube and our Twitter feed.
 These services may collect statistics and information on your use of the embedded content, so please check their specific privacy policies.